Enrique Cerna (’75 Comm.), longtime broadcast journalist and now podcaster, reflects on his personal history, career, race, and podcasting.

 In 1948 20-year-old photographer Don Normark walked up a hill in Los Angeles looking for a good view.
 Instead he found Chávez Ravine, site of three ramshackle Mexican-American neighborhoods tucked into Elysian Park “like a poor man’s Shangri-La,” he thought.
 He spent much of the next year photographing this uniquely intact rural community.
 Accepted by the residents, he returned often with his camera to witness a life that, though limited by poverty, was lived fully, openly, and joyfully.

-In 1950 the people received letters telling them that they must sell their homes to the government … » More …
+In 1950 the people received letters telling them that they must sell their homes to … » More …

 The gap between minority teachers—about 6 percent—and minority school children—about 24 percent—is widening in Washington.
 As part of a move to remedy this situation, 176 high school and community college students attended the College of Education’s Future Teachers of Color conference at Washington State University in mid-February.